-The general meeting is the highest decision-making body in Ratos and an Annual General Meeting of Shareholders is to be convened in Stockholm once a year before the end of June.
-Notice of an ordinary general meeting must be published no earlier than six weeks and no later than four weeks prior to the meeting and of an extraordinary general meeting no earlier than six weeks and no later than two weeks prior to the meeting.
-The notice must always take the form of an announcement published in the Official Swedish Gazette (Post- och Inrikes Tidningar) and in Svenska Dagbladet.
-All documentation required ahead of the Meeting is available on the website in a Swedish and English version.
+The general meeting is the highest decision-making body in Ratos and it is through attendance at general meetings that Ratos's shareholders exercise their influence on the company.
+An ordinary general meeting, also called the Annual General Meeting of Shareholders, is to be convened in Stockholm once a year before the end of June.
+Notice of an Annual General Meeting must be published no earlier than six weeks and no later than four weeks prior to the meeting.
+Regarding extraordinary general meetings, refer to the Swedish Companies Act (2005:551).
+The notice must always take the form of an announcement published in the Official Swedish Gazette (Post- och Inrikes Tidningar) and be available on the company's website.
+Publication of the notice is announced in Svenska Dagbladet.
+All documentation required ahead of the Meeting is available on the website in Swedish and English versions.

 In order to have a matter considered at an Annual General Meeting a shareholder must submit a written request to the Board in good time so that the matter can be included in the notice of the meeting.
-The closing date for such requests is stated on the company's website.
+The closing date for such requests is stated on Ratos's website.